Angel Falls: The tallest waterfall in the world How to see it up close

 What makes Angel Falls so magical?

-How to get to Angel Falls?
+How to reach Angel Falls?

 When is the best time to see Angel Falls?